-(India) — NSE listed Bamburi Cement Limited hosted a Stakeholder Open Day at their Mombasa Plant Operations.
+(Mombassa) — NSE listed Bamburi Cement Limited hosted a Stakeholder Open Day at their Mombasa Plant Operations.

 The company also celebrated the commissioning of its Kshs 540 Million investment in the newly installed bag filter technology, which is a key milestone in the Company’s compliance to Global Environmental Standards and in line with its Lafarge Sustainability Ambition goals.

 The event was presided over by Dr. Ayub Macharia, Director, Environmental Education, Information & Public Participation, among other dignitaries and representatives from the Government, NEMA, and the private sector, and led by Bamburi Cement’s senior Executive Team.

 Coastweek — Dr. Ayub Macharia, Director Environment Information and Public Participation shares a moment with Mr. Xavier DeCharentenay, Bamburi Cements Industrial Director.

 While commissioning the new technology, the Director, Dr. Ayub Macharia applauded the investment saying it was a show of great commitment by the company to protect the environment where they operate for the sake of local stakeholders and communities and in conformity to NEMA and international guidelines.

 Calling for the adoption of more environmental initiatives across sectors countrywide, Dr. Macharia stated, “the National Environment Management Authority will continue to enhance the enforcement of various environmental regulations to ensure compliance to set standards and procedures aimed at improving the quality of the environment.”

 “We laud the management of Bamburi Cement for taking the lead in this important area and believe that the investment in this new technology will go a long way in ensuring compliance to global environmental standards.”